Screening Colonoscopies

 Did you know?

-- For the year 2023,the American Cancer Society (ACS) estimates that in the U.S. 106,970 new cases of colon cancer and 46,050 new cases of rectal cancer will be diagnosed, and that 52,550 will die from these diseases.
+- According to the American Cancer Society (ACS), colorectal cancer is the second most common cause of cancer deaths in the U.S. when numbers for men and women are combined.
+For the year 2025, the ACS estimates that in the U.S. 107,320 new cases of colon cancer and 46,950 new cases of rectal cancer will be diagnosed, and that 52,900 will die from these diseases.

 - Risk factors for colorectal cancer include age, having a personal or family history of colorectal cancer or polyps, and having an inflammatory bowel disease.
 Lifestyle factors such as a lack of regular physical activity, a low-fiber and high-fat diet, and obesity may also contribute to an increased risk.